Dragon Ball Legends: Development and release

 Legends was announced during the Google Game Developers Conference in March 2018.
-The game was released in May 24, 2018 in Japan, and released worldwide in May 31, 2018.
+The game was released on May 24, 2018, in Japan, and released worldwide on May 31, 2018.

 Reception

 The game reached 4.5 million pre-registered users worldwide, the highest for Bandai Namco Entertainment.
 By August 2021, the game had more than 50 million registered users.
 Legends received the award for best game of 2018 at the Google Play "Best of 2018" awards ceremony.
 By April 2024, the game surpassed 100 million registered users.

 A month after its launch, the game grossed $40 million, reaching number 3 on the Japanese App Store.
 By February 2019, it grossed more than $140 million worldwide.